Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Washington Stats and Trends

-- So far this year Washington has two wins against the spread.
+- Washington has two wins against the spread in nine games this year.

-- The Huskies have yet to cover the spread this season when underdogs by 6 points or more.
+- The Huskies have been underdogs by 5.5 points or more two times this season and have not covered the spread once.

-- Washington's games this season have gone over the total in one out of eight opportunities (12.5%).
+- Washington's games this year have eclipsed the over/under one time in eight opportunities (12.5%).

-- This year the Huskies score just 1.8 more points per game (22) than the Sun Devils give up (20.2).
+- The Huskies average 22 points per game, comparable to the 20.2 the Sun Devils give up.

-- When Washington puts up more than 20.2 points, it is 1-3 against the spread and 3-1 overall.
+- Washington is 1-3 against the spread and 3-1 overall in games when it records more than 20.2 points.

-- In games that Washington picks up over 329 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Washington amasses over 329 yards, the team is 2-1 against the spread and 2-1 overall.

-- This season the Huskies have 13 turnovers, one fewer than the Sun Devils have takeaways (14).
+- The Huskies have turned the ball over 13 times, one fewer times than the Sun Devils have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.